pknessness/Virtual-Lab-UI/worklog.md

 ## May 4 [12:30PM - 2:00PM]

 Working on subtitles.
 Seems to work, need to get the actual sub file from John or make one myself.

+Also need to set it up with the aws.